isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The server is also able to receive packets with split options (options using the same option code) and to fuse the data chunks into one option.
-This is also supported for suboptions if each suboption data chunk also contains the suboption code and suboption length.
+This is also supported for sub-options if each sub-option data chunk also contains the sub-option code and sub-option length.

 .. _dhcp4-stateless-configuration: